Trump is lying 3 times as often as he did last year—and new research shows why that should terrify us all

 The consequences: political paralysis and uncertainty

 In the battle over the call to “Abolish ICE,” some Republicans have pinned that slogan on Democrats critical of immigration policy regardless of whether those Dems actually support eliminating the Immigration and Customs Enforcement agency.
-And Trump returns again and again to his lie that “Democrats want to open borders, which really equals allowing into our country massive amounts of crime,” even though Democrats regularly advocate for border-security legislation – just not the wall that the president wants.
+And Trump returns again and again to his lie that “Democrats want to open borders, which really equals allowing into our country massive amounts of crime,” even though Democrats regularly advocate for border-security legislation—just not “the wall” that the president wants.
 “Those two sides—‘Abolish ICE’ and ‘zero tolerance’—aren’t even close,” Kavanagh says.
 “If these are the positions, how do we even have the conversation?”

-RAND’s report concludes that this is a road to political paralysis, pointing out that the percentage of proposed bills that have been enacted in Congress have fallen consistently since 2003; even in a Republican-controlled Congress, the House failed twice in June to pass bills on immigration.
+This is a road to political paralysis.
+The RAND report points out that the percentage of proposed bills that have been enacted in Congress have fallen consistently since 2003; even in a Republican-controlled Congress, the House failed twice in June to pass bills on immigration.
 In this environment, attempts at compromise routinely fail.
 Earlier this year, Senate Minority Leader Charles Schumer briefly offered to negotiate plans for the border wall Trump wants in exchange for protections for “Dreamers,” but the prospect of a compromise quickly fell through.

-Another consequence of truth decay: paralyzing uncertainty triggered by “policy whiplash” when changes in government bring an about-face on policies like immigration and health care.
-For families and businesses left in limbo, “people can’t make decisions about what they do with their lives or money,” Kavanagh says, and jobs can be threatened—as when Microsoft warned that administration immigration policies might push the tech giant to move some of its work force overseas.
+Another consequence of truth decay: paralyzing uncertainty triggered by “policy whiplash,” when changes in government bring an about-face on issues like immigration and health care.
+For families and businesses left in limbo, “people can’t make decisions about what they do with their lives or money,” Kavanagh says, and jobs can be threatened—as when Microsoft warned that Trump’s immigration policies might push the tech giant to move some of its work force overseas.
 “With such a pendulum, how can we solve anything?”
 Kavanagh says, noting that RAND found previous eras of truth decay contributed to national economic crises like the Depression.
 “There are long-term consequences of making policy without facts.”

 The urgent mission to safeguard democracy